 How to combat construction site theft and vandalism

-Electronic surveillance and mobile security patrols are both excellent security solutions for residential and commercial construction sites.
+Electronic surveillance, periodic mobile security patrols and posted security guards are all excellent security solutions for residential and commercial construction sites.
 These security measures can both prevent crimes from happening and if something does happen, they will offer valuable information to police investigators after the fact.

 Electronic Surveillance & Camera Traps